aeternity/protocol/epoch/api/channels_api_usage.md

 ### Deposit events

 After the channel had been opened any of the participants can initiate a deposit.
-Process closely resembles the [update](#update).
-Most notable difference is the transaction been co-signed: it is `channel_deposit_tx` and after the procedure is finished - it is being posted on-chain.
+The process closely resembles the [update](#update).
+The most notable difference is the transaction has been co-signed: it is `channel_deposit_tx` and after the procedure is finished, it is posted on-chain.

 Since both the initiator and responder can deposit tokens, in the scope of this description we will call the participant that commits tokens to the channel a depositor and